THE PHAN Team

 Research Assistant

-Henri recently graduated from Syracuse University as a pre-med student and now contributes to the Phan Lab team.
-He is actively engaged in conducting research and practices aimed at reducing tobacco-related health inequities.
+Henri recently graduated from Syracuse University as a pre-med student and now contributes to the PHAN Lab team.
+He is actively engaged in conducting research and practices aimed at reducing tobacco-related health disparities.
 Henri is a dedicated, hard-working individual who is looking to make a meaningful impact in addressing these health disparities.
 Outside of the lab, Henri enjoys health and wellness, which complements his goal of making a lasting impact on improving public health.

 Marcus Moore,